shooots/shooots.github.io/index.md

 ## Milestone 1: Mockup development

-This milestone started on December 6, 2016 and ended on January 31, 2017.

 The goal of Milestone 1 was to create a set of HTML pages providing a mockup of the pages in the system.
 To simplify things, the mockup was developed as a Meteor app.
 This meant that each page was a template and that FlowRouter was used to implement routing to the pages.